NoUsername10/Sunlight_Visualizer/README.md

 # Sunlight Visualizer

-A **Sunlight Intensity Visualizer** for your House using Home Assistant.
+A **Interactive Sunlight Intensity Visualizer** for your House using Home Assistant.

 The integration includes a Lovelace card that visualizes real‑time sunlight intensity on a 2.5D house. <br>
 It also displays roof and wall sunlight intensity, shadows, and optional solar power, in a single HACS install.